matthew adams dolan's american dream

 Photography Marcus Hyde.
 Courtesy of Reebok.

-In the early 90s, Reebok defied convention with the invention of Split Cushioning technology -- put simply, they split a shoe’s sole and the result was a lighter, more flexible shoe.
-25 years later, its influence is seen from the gym to the street.
-Ahead of next month’s much-hyped drop of shoe Sole Fury sneaker, the Marcus Hyde-shot, Tyler Ross-directed #SplitFrom campaign sees the sportswear behemoth celebrate six pioneering spirits who possess the same focussed vision and infectious confidence required to step outside the norm.
-Among them is Matthew Adam Dolan -- who if there are any sneakerheads reading this will know -- unveiled the Sole Fury on his spring/summer 19 catwalk.
+In the early 90s, Reebok defied convention with the invention of Split Cushioning technology — put simply, they split a shoe’s sole and the result was a lighter, more flexible shoe.
+Twenty-five years later, its influence is seen from the gym to the street.
+Ahead of next month’s much-hyped drop of shoe Sole Fury sneaker, the Marcus Hyde-shot, Tyler Ross-directed #SplitFrom campaign sees the sportswear behemoth celebrate six pioneering spirits who possess the same focused vision and infectious confidence required to step outside the norm.
+Among them is Matthew Adams Dolan — who if there are any sneakerheads reading this will know — unveiled the Sole Fury on his spring/summer 19 catwalk.

 As stories are whistle-blown, fake news consumed, threats tweeted, victims mocked and Make America Great Again hats worn, a new generation of designers have begun to question what it means to be American today.
 In reaction to the unfolding nightmare, Matthew Adams Dolan has continually presented an optimistic version of the American Dream.
 Whether inspired by 80s NYC street culture and the ubiquity of Ivy League prep or OG American streetwear designers like Claire McCardell, the New York-based designer has meditated on the changing idea of what it means to be American, and reminded us that despite the negativity, there’s plenty to be hopeful about.
 Here, as i-D exclusively shares the campaign, Matthew takes our overriding sense of impending sociopolitical doom and leaves us believing in a better tomorrow.